aksommerville/wishbone/README.md

 - [x] Can we detect soft-locking when you're on an island without a wishbone? ...no need
 - [ ] Dot faces for slingshot flight.
 Using the generic idle face now.
 - [ ] Lots can be prettied up, if there's time.
+- [ ] Dragon in victory cutscene (decide what he looks like for the Boss Fight first).

 ## Notes